hackforla/tdm-calculator/Contributing.md

 ### Claiming an Issue

 Before modifying any code, an issue should exist for the task in the GitHub repo.
-You should make sure that no one else is assigned to the issue and the assign it to yourself, so we avoid stepping on each others' toes.
+You should make sure that no one else is assigned to the issue and then assign it to yourself, so we avoid stepping on each others' toes.
 If there is not an issue for the work you want to do, you should talk to the lead developer and/or project manager to get an issue created and prioritized on the kanban board and then have them create the issue from there for you to work on.

 We use the "Git Flow" workflow to manage source code.
 See [Vincent Driessen's seminal article](https://nvie.com/posts/a-successful-git-branching-model/) for an overview, though a few of the detailed procedures below have additional steps.
+We have modified a few steps here, so your changes are merged into _develop_ on GitHub (rather than locally).
+This allows others to easily view your changes, and is a smaller departure from the previous workflow to learn.

 1. After cloning the repository, create a feature branch with a name containing your name and a feature name, separated by dashes, for example.